TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-07-13-the-most-effetive-test-i-found-in-7-years-of-testing.md

     I want my **tests to be simple, effective, and fun to write and maintain**.
 Today, we look at one approach used by [PHP itself](https://github.com/php/php-src), `nikic/php-parser`.
 It's so good I'm surprised not everyone is using it.

-tweet: "New Post on #php 🐘 blog: The most Effective Test I found in 7 years of Testing"
 ---

 ## The Bigger the Scope, the Greater the Teacher